 Human placenta is a VERY rare ingredient in Chinese herbal medicine (link is in Chinese), believed to nourish the blood.
-Official law in China declares placenta to be medical waste and CANNOT be sold without permission of the mother.
-That doesn't stop some unscrupulous folks from selling it as black market item.
-In many cultures, placenta are buried in a ceremony after birth to thank it for fulfilling its mission to bring the baby into this world.
+The official law in China declares placenta to be a medical waste and CANNOT be sold without permission of the mother.
+That doesn't stop some unscrupulous folks from selling it as a black market item.
+In many cultures, the placenta is buried in a ceremony after birth to thank it for fulfilling its mission to bring the baby into this world.
 Thus, eating it would be sacrilegious, and may be considered a form of cannibalism.

-Cannibalism is universally considered a taboo as it is counter to survival of the Homo Sapien specie.
+Cannibalism is universally considered a taboo as it is counter to the survival of the Homo Sapien species.

 Historical and Social Perspective

 Historians pointed out that the propaganda portraying someone as heartless evildoers willing to mutilate the dead is nothing new.
 The infamous "German Tallow Factory" hoax of World War I was a prime example, when the British spread disinformation through their official newspapers about how the Huns (derogatory term for Germans) are making soap out of their own war dead, and attributing it to Belgian sources.